Ghent, West Virginia

-Ghent /ˈdʒɛnt/ is a census-designated place in Raleigh County in the U.S. state of West Virginia.
-As of the 2010 census, its population was 457.
+Ghent /ˈdʒɛnt/ is a census-designated place in Raleigh County, West Virginia, United States.
+As of the 2020 census, its population was 582 (up from 457 at the 2010 census).

 History

 The community's name commemorates the Treaty of Ghent, which ended the War of 1812.

 In 1949, plans were made to create an artificial lake near the town of Beckley, West Virginia.
 Construction of an earthen dam across Glade Creek, with a concrete sluice and spillway, began in Ghent in the summer of 1950; the new lake was filled in April 1951.
 Members of the newly formed Flat Top Lake Association had also planned construction of a large housing community around the lake, but after 180 lots had been sold to members, an assessment showed the project was still indebted by nearly $190,000 (nearly $2,000,000 in 2021).
 At a meeting called in March 1961, 144 of the 180 members agreed to each purchase a second lot, saving the project.
 The new Flat Top Lake community was formed, and has seen steady growth over the years.
 The dam was upgraded to match current safety standards in 2017.

 In 1958, the Bald Knob Ski Resort was opened on the epynonymous mountain, near Ghent.
 The resort was not a financial success, closing in 1961.
 A new resort opened on nearby Huff Knob fifteen years later, was much more successful, and is still in business.
 The second theme park now operates as Winterplace Ski Resort, which is considered on Tripadvisor to be Ghent's main attraction.
 The site of the old park is still visible on the opposite slopes, and is referred to by locals as "Old Winterplace".